mustafaelghrib/mustafaelghrib.github.io/content/tech_writings/aws_cloud_Infrastructure.md

 ---

 # Introduction
-After I wrote on [how to build a cloud infrastructure](https://mustafaelghrib.github.io/how_to_build_cloud_infrastructure/), I decided to implement real world projects to show how you could build your own and follow best practices.
-Today I am writing on how to build a cloud infrastructure for backend API on AWS.
+After I wrote about [how to build a cloud infrastructure](https://mustafaelghrib.github.io/how_to_build_cloud_infrastructure/), I decided to implement real-world projects to demonstrate how you could build your own and follow best practices.
+Today, I am writing about how to build a cloud infrastructure for a backend API on AWS.

 {{< figure src="/posts/aws_cloud_infrastructure.png" width="100%" >}}